kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 git clone https://github.com/<your username>/StackAnnotation
 ```

-3. Branch it as development, check it into the remote repository
+3. Branch it as development, check it into the remote repository.
+(Make sure on your terminal you are on the project directory)

 ```
+cd StackAnnotation
 git checkout -b development
 git add .
 git commit -m "new development branch"